About the competition

 Who can take part?

-Teams of students from schools in participating euro area countries and some international and European schools in the euro area are eligible to take part.
+Teams of students from schools in participating euro area countries are eligible to take part.
 The national central banks of the participating countries run the competition in their country.
 Students who enter the competition have to be aged between 16 and 19 at the time of the registration, and in their final years of secondary education.
 You don’t need to be studying specific subjects to enter.
 Your team can include up to five students and one teacher.
 All team members must be from the same school, but more than one team per school can take part.

 What can you win?

-The second round, an assignment, will take place between 25 November 2019 and 22 January 2020.
-After that, there will be a presentation, followed by a question and answer session, which will take place in March 2019.
+The second round, an assignment, will take place between 21 November 2022 and 1st February 2023.
+After that, there will be a presentation, followed by a question and answer session, which will take place in March or April 2023.

 Please keep in mind that the timetable could change.